gramener/gramex-guide/proxyhandler/README.md

   regular expression like `/(group|item)/(.*)` can be used in the url as `{0}`, `{1}`, etc. The first item `(group|item)` becomes `{0}`.
 The second is `{1}`.
 - `request_headers`: dict of HTTP headers to be passed to the url.
     - A value of `true` forwards this header from the request as-is.
-For example:
+For ":
         - `User-Agent: true` passes the User-Agent header as-is
         - `Cookie: true` passes the HTTP cookie header as-is
     - Any value is string-formatted with `handler` as a variable.
 For example: